-Obstructive sleep apnoea (OSA) appears to have the strongest association with eye problems, including glaucoma.
-Doctors from Singapore National Eye Centre and Singapore General Hospital explain why.
+Obstructive sleep apnea (OSA) appears to have the strongest association with eye problems, including glaucoma.
+Doctors from Singapore General Hospital (SGH) and Singapore National Eye Centre (SNEC) explain why.

 Continued from previous page.

-Sleep apnoea has link with eye diseases like glaucoma
+Sleep apnea has link with eye diseases like glaucoma

 A study by the

 Singapore National Eye Centre (SNEC) and the Singapore General Hospital’s (SGH)

 Sleep Disorders Unit , both members of the